 And, my guests are happy to connect with you, so if you’re particularly interested in a specific career, just look for the links in the show notes on each page to connect with the former lawyer of your choice directly.

 And now, without further ado . . .

-A non-exhaustive list of alternative careers for lawyers:
+A non-exhaustive list of alternative careers for lawyers with real-life examples:

 - human resources professional;